 The way Thrive Market promotes their service is through semi-constant sale promotions.
-There’s pretty much always a sale going on at Thrive Market.
-It’s often free samples of popular items; other times it is a percentage off of your total purchase.
-We’ll keep the most recent promo codes and offers on this page to make it easy.
-Be aware that taking advantage of any such promotion will mean that you are signing up for their annual fee.
+There's pretty much always a sale going on at Thrive Market.
+It's often free samples of popular items; other times it is a percentage off of your total purchase.
+We'll keep the most recent promo codes and offers on this page to make it easy.
+Be aware that taking advantage of any such promotion will mean that you are signing up for a Thrive Market annual membership fee.

 A Sample Trip to Thrive Market

-Another thing I want to do, to demonstrate some of our own comparison shopping, is to show all the goods we bought from a given shopping trip and compare the prices with other websites where you can get the same products.
+Another thing I want to do, to demonstrate some of our own comparison shopping, is to show all the goods we bought from a given shopping trip and compare the prices with other online grocery store options where you can get the same products.
 We might not have gotten the best deal we could have, but these post-purchase comparisons are important to help us make the best choices down the road.

 One difficulty with this is that there aren't a lot of places to source the goods we use.
 I'll explain why I buy each item below because there's always a reason.

-We’ve recently updated and expanded this list for 2019.
+We've recently updated and expanded this Thrive Market review and item list for 2020.
 Click on any price below to view the item at the site indicated.
-For Thrive Market private label items, they can’t be purchased elsewhere so we chose an equivalent item for comparison at the other two sites.
+For Thrive Market private label items, they can't be purchased elsewhere so we chose an equivalent item for comparison at the other two sites.

-Important Note: Organic Daily Post is an affiliate of Amazon, Vitacost and Thrive Market but we actually use and can honestly recommend all three.
+Important Note: Family Fitness Food is an affiliate of Amazon, Vitacost and Thrive Market but we actually use and can honestly recommend all three.
 The prices actually vary quite a bit because they are frequently updated on the respective sites.
 Because prices fluctuate frequently, the comparison should be considered a snapshot in time.
-Frequent price changes are why we don’t list Thrive Market prices right on the page, but we’ve created a link that goes to that exact product and opens in a new page to make it easy.
+Frequent price changes are why we don't list Thrive Market prices right on the page, but we've created a link that goes to that exact product and opens in a new page to make it easy.

 This product is difficult to find but it's one of only two mayos I could find anywhere that isn't completely stuffed with poor ingredients.
 This one is made with no junky oils like soy, corn or canola.
 It contains no sugar.
 It also uses avocado oil, which has many health benefits.
 On top of this, it's also delicious, like real mayo should be.